sunlightpolicy/opendatapoliciesstatic/_documents/birmingham-al-2017-04-18.md

 Metadata: Data that describes a dataset.
 Metadata summarizes basic information about a dataset, such as the date range covered by a dataset, a description of the dataset, the manager or steward of the dataset, etc.

-Open Data: Data selected to be made open and freely available online to the public to be republished, manipulated, or used in any other way without restriction.
+<span class="def-open">Open Data: Data selected to be made open and freely available online to the public to be republished, manipulated, or used in any other way without restriction.</span>

 Open Data Portal: A single web portal maintained by or on behalf of the City of Birmingham, Al that will be the repository and public access point for the City of Birmingham, Al’s Open Data and will include features that facilitate comments and questions from the public.
 The internet portal is currently located at: